rolandrgarceau/wxpython-basics/build-resources/0-io-core.md

 Hopefully your mental reboot is awaiting stdin input questions like:

 * What's the max buff size?
+  * for data: from _io we can get DEFAULT_BUFFER_SIZE (usually open() uses the file's blksize from os.stat)
 * Can we blow it out here?
+  * not sure just yet, but I'd gander anything is possible

 ### getvalue() out of getting hit with a metaphoric brick:)